RahmanKM/neocortexapi/source/NeoCortexUtils/docs/sdr-to-bitmap.md

 # SDR to Bitmap representation

 ## Why do we need SDR to Bitmap representation
-SDR is a crucial part of Temporal Memory.
+SDR is a crucial part of Temporal Memory Algorithm.

 We have represented the generated SDRs in the form of Bitmap.
 For generating bitmaps we have used a common method ```DrawBitmap()``` for all the encoders and spatial pooler.